 Consider, for a moment, how many times in your professional life someone has asked you where you attended college or University.
 I am willing to bet you that the vast majority of times anyone has asked you this question, he was more or less to make conversation or two find out more about you.
 It is doubtful that where you attended school in most professional situations makes a big difference to a person one way or the other.
 Rather, where you attended school matters much less than what you learned while at that school.
 The degree's value is not impacted disproportionately based on how much Ivy is on the wall about a particular college.

-The other issue to consider is whether you are the person who is currently attending college or is planning on going back to school to earning a degree or complete a degree that was started some years ago.
+The other issue to consider is whether you are the person who is currently attending college or is planning on going back to school to earn a degree or complete a degree that was started some years ago.
 To be sure, there is a great deal of merit in deciding to attend college as an adult.
 The past 15 months have provided some degree of evidence that the more educated you are, the more healthy you will be and the more likely you are to avoid the ill effects of unforeseeable and potentially catastrophic situations like a global pandemic.

 The past year has also taught us that it is easier to earn a degree now than ever before in the sense that you do not need to be physically present in a classroom to go to school.
 Evening, night, and online classes make college attendance much simpler and more streamlined for working people.
 If you were earning a college degree and have had a divorce case thrust upon you, then do you have some decisions about whether or not to continue your education or whether or not you need to take the resources that you had been applying to your education and reapply them towards a future divorce.